 Definition: Islamic Insurance

-Per Islamic finance standards No. 26, Islamic Insurance (Takaful) is: "A process of agreement among a group of persons to handle the injuries resulting from specific risks to which all of them are vulnerable.
-A process, thus initiated, involves payment of contributions as donations, and leads to the establishment of an insurance fund that enjoys the status of a legal entity and has independent financial liability.
-The resources of this fund are used to indemnify any participant who encounters injury, subject to a specific set of rules and a given process of documentation."
+Takaful is defined as a process of agreement among a group of persons to handle injuries resulting from specific risks to which all of them are vulnerable.
+The process involves payment of contributions as donations and establishes an insurance fund with separate legal status and independent financial liability.
+The resources of this fund are used to indemnify participants who encounter covered injury, subject to documented rules.

 Tabarru' (Donation Commitment): Participants explicitly DONATE their contributions and returns thereon to the insurance account for payment of indemnity.
 Participants may undertake to bear any deficit that may occur per regulations.